openeuropa/bootstrap-component-library/docs/developing.md

 #### Stories

-Stories are the demoes that storybook will present in the styleguide, the default stories are defined in the components folder, this can be used also by any of the other themes and be combined with custom stories belonging to the project's specific styleguide.
+Stories are the demos that storybook will present in the styleguide, the default stories are defined in the components folder, this can be used also by any of the other themes and be combined with custom stories belonging to the project's specific styleguide.